oliverychen/oliverychen.github.io/pages/blog/index.md

 <!-- blog Top -->

-<h2> Good Readings for Group ICA for fMRI Data
+<h2> An ICA by Any Other Name Would Smell as Sweet: Group ICA
 </h2>

 Last updated: Nov 2, 2016